-Sexual Assault Nurse Examiners are forensic nurses who may be available to conduct a forensic examination.
-There is no cost to have a Sexual Assault Forensic Examination completed and completing the examination does not require filing a police report or taking criminal action.
+Sexual Assault Nurse Examiners (SANE) are forensic nurses who may be available to conduct a forensic examination.
+There is no cost to have a Sexual Assault Forensic Examination completed, and completing the examination does not require filing a police report or taking criminal action.

-In the State of Montana, evidence may be collected and held for a year even if you choose not to make a report to law enforcement.
-Student Health Partners are available for a wellness check but cannot do forensic exams.
+In the State of Montana, evidence may be collected and held for a year, even if you choose not to make a report to law enforcement.
+University Health Partners are available for a wellness check but cannot do forensic exams.

+Preserve Evidence

-Preserve Evidence: Evidence may assist in proving a criminal offense occurred, a campus policy was violated, or may help obtain an Order of Protection.
-Evidence can include pictures of injuries, social media posts, text messages, emails, or other photographs.
+Evidence may assist in proving a criminal offense occurred, demonstrating that a campus policy was violated, or obtaining an Order of Protection.
+Evidence can include pictures of injuries, social media posts, text messages, emails, or other related evidence items.

-In cases of sexual assault, medical forensic evidence may be collected within 120 hours of the assault by specially trained Sexual Assault Nurse Examiners (SANE).
-In Bozeman, you can get a SANE exam at Bozeman Deaconess Hospital.
+In cases of sexual assault, medical forensic evidence may be collected within 120 hours of the assault by a specially trained SANE nurse.
 You may request an exam and forensic evidence collection at no cost and without having to file a police report.
-In the state of Montana, evidence may be collected and held for a year even if you choose not to make a report to law enforcement.
+In Montana, evidence may be collected and held for a year even if you choose not to make a report to law enforcement.